automatisch/automatisch/packages/docs/pages/index.md

 There are other existing solutions in the market, like Zapier and Integromat, so you might be wondering why you should use Automatisch.

-✅ The most significant advantage of having Automatisch is **keeping your data on your own servers**, which is a critical requirement for companies with private user data that can't be shared with any other external cloud service.
-This is especially important for companies in some sectors like healthcare or financial and also European companies that must comply with GDPR.
+✅ One of the main benefits of using Automatisch is that it allows you to **store your data on your own servers**, which is essential for businesses that handle sensitive user information and cannot risk sharing it with external cloud services.
+This is especially relevant for industries such as healthcare and finance, as well as for European companies that must adhere to the General Data Protection Regulation (GDPR).

 🤓 Your contributions are vital to the development of Automatisch.
 As an **open-source software**, anyone can have an impact on how it is being developed.